netlify/netlify-plugin-lighthouse/README.md

 ### Fail Builds Based on Score Thresholds

-By default, the Lighthouse will just report finding.
-To fail a build based on the findings, specify the inputs threasholds in your `netlify.toml` file.
+By default, the Lighthouse plugin will report the findings in the deploy logs.
+To fail a build based on a specific score, specify the inputs thresholds in your `netlify.toml` file.
+Set the threshold based on `performance`, `accessibility`, `best-practices`, `seo`, or `pwa`.

 ```toml
 [[plugins]]